nick9325/Task-Manager/README.md

 https://task-manager-zeta-roan.vercel.app/

-Use following email and password for Demo:
+Note: You can use following email and password for Demo or Register

-email: demo@gmail.com
+email: demo@gmail.com,
 password: 1234